There’s nothing like a good package of salami to fill in the blanks of a perfect charcuterie tray.

 Salami is a deli staple made out of cured sausage that’s fermented and air-dried.
 Usually, it will be made out of pork.
 It can be stored at room temperature for quite some time, which is why it is such a popular choice for people who are on a budget.

-This meat has a marbled appearance and can also be made out of pork, which is common in halal and kosher dishes.
+This meat has a marbled appearance and can also be made out of beef, which is common in halal and kosher dishes.
 You can also make salami out of turkey and venison.
 Other ingredients in this meat include garlic, salt, minced fat, spices like white pepper, vinegar, wine, and herbs.

 Usually, the salami maker will ferment the meat mixture when it’s still raw, letting it ferment for about one day before stuffing it inside an edible or inedible cellulose casing.
 Here, it will be hung up for curing.